Elegant-Queueing/q-backend/README.md

 - Run the Spring server and open Postman.
 We will now test the Firebase connection.
 - Make an API call to the student/ endpoint.
 It should return 'Pong'.
 If you receive this, then that means that the Spring setup is fine and you're calling the right endpoint to test the connection.
 - Open the test collection.
 You should now see a document with the name that you gave in it.
 If so, the test passed, otherwise, it failed.

+## Other setups
+- Install the Lombok plugin so that the @Data tag works